 To see the future is mankind’s old wish and ambition to become more powerful and take correct decisions in the present time to make the future bright.
-It is equally applicable for business decisions, wherein all top executives want to forecast the demand accurately and practically to align their activities in such a manner, so businesses can cater to maximum possible demand of customers and increase revenue by reducing inventories.
+It is equally applicable for business decisions, wherein all top executives want to forecast the demand accurately and practically to align their activities in such a manner, so businesses can cater to the maximum possible demand of customers and increase revenue by reducing inventories.
 It is most important to know future demand as it is the foundation stone for business planning.

 WHAT IS DEMAND FORECASTING?

-Demand forecasting is the process of estimating consumer demand for particular goods or services by using historical sales data, market conditions, competitor’s strategy and plans the production activities accordingly to meet the expected demand.
-It affects critical business assumptions like turnover, profit margins, cash flow, capital expenditure, risk assessment and mitigation plans, production capacity planning, etc. Demand forecasting is important for industrially empowered countries where ample supply is available but demand is uncertain, but it is more important in developing countries like India where supply is limited and demand is more but fluctuating frequently.
-It is dependent on the marketing plan, environmental conditions, competition from similar products and economic conditions of customers.
+Demand forecasting is the process of estimating consumer demand for particular goods or services by using historical sales data, market conditions, competitor’s strategies and plans the production activities accordingly to meet the expected demand.
+It affects critical business assumptions like turnover, profit margins, cash flow, capital expenditure, risk assessment, and mitigation plans, production capacity planning, etc. Demand forecasting is important for industrially empowered countries where ample supply is available but demand is uncertain, but it is more important in developing countries like India where supply is limited and demand is more but fluctuating frequently.
+It is dependent on the marketing plan, environmental conditions, competition from similar products, and economic conditions of customers.

 DEMAND FORECASTING OBJECTIVE

-Objectives of Demand Forecasting include Financial planning, Pricing policy, Manufacturing policy, Sales and Marketing planning, Capacity planning and expansion, Manpower planning and Capital expenditure.
+Objectives of Demand Forecasting include Financial planning, Pricing policy, Manufacturing policy, Sales and Marketing planning, Capacity planning and expansion, Manpower Planning, and Capital expenditure.

 DIFFERENCE BETWEEN DEMAND PLANNING AND DEMAND FORECASTING